fongandrew/typescript-flux-boilerplate/README.md

 TypeScript + Flux Boilerplate
 =============================
-This includes some boilerplate code for generating a single-page(-ish) Flux + React app using Typescript, Browserify, and SASS, among other things.
+This includes some boilerplate code for generating a single-page(-ish) Flux + React app using Typescript, Webpack, and SASS, among other things.

 Getting Started
 ---------------